rigels02/MYBOOK-ANGULAR-CLIENT/src/Readme.md

 # My books angular client v2

-The back-end application from this Angular client is sb-mybook-angular branch master_v1.
+The back-end application from this Angular client is sb-mybook-angular branch V2.

-**In V2 the File upload way is going to be changed**

 Angular client for sb-mybook-angular url= http://localhost:8080/api

 TODO: test Angular client distr building and its including into backend (sb-mybook-angular) folder without/with maven plugin: com.github.eirslett:frontend-maven-plugin

+## Image upload in V2

+In V1 an image uploading is done with one step, just by sending FormData( book+ image) as multipart/form-data request.

+Image uploading in V2 is done in two steps:

+- post/put httpClient request with Book json object to create/update Book
+- send file FormData as multipart/form-data request to attach image for the Book

 ## Rest Api endpoints

 Books REST API endpoints: